 Offered by the Oakville Museum, this unique indoor/outdoor tour offers a fascinating glimpse into the history of the Underground Railroad in Oakville.
 First, see the exhibit “Freedom, Opportunity, and Family: Oakville’s Black History.”
 Then, watch the exciting multimedia presentation “The Underground Railroad: Next Stop Freedom,” which tells a true story about escaping from slavery.
 The tour ends with an outdoor walk highlighting the local history of Oakville and the Underground Railroad.
 Please dress appropriately for the outdoor walk.
 Our first floor is accessible, and we offer a video tour of the second floor.

-February 2 @ 10:00am: Black History Month Flag Raising | At Halton Regional Police Service Headquarters | By invitation
+February 2 @ 10:00am: Black History Month Flag Raising | At Halton Regional Police Services Headquarters | By invitation

 The Halton Regional Police Service will raise the flag alongside Black-led community organizations.